MaterializeInc/materialize/misc/tb/README.md

 database.
 PostgreSQL 10 onwards includes built-in streaming replication capabilities via `pgoutput`, which is what `tb` uses out-of-the-box.

-You will have to set thewWrite-ahead logging (WAL) level to logical.
+You will have to set the Write-ahead logging (WAL) level to logical.

 ```sql
 ALTER SYSTEM set wal_level to logical;